glennhenry/cs-notes/docs/compilers-and-programming-languages/06-names-scopes-bindings/names-scopes-bindings.md

 For example, each recursive calls in a recursive function may introduce new bindings for variables.
 A compiler obviously cannot predict the number of recursive calls or the specific bindings that will be active at runtime.
 This is why interpreter is more suitable for dynamically scoped language as they execute program directly.

 Dynamic scoping can make code harder to understand.
 This is especially for programmer used to static scoping language.
-When defining a variable like this :
+When defining a variable like this:

 ```
 x: Int